pavelmachek/BangleApps/apps/widbaroalarm/README.md

 # Barometer alarm widget

 Get a notification when the pressure reaches defined thresholds.
+It also shows current pressure in applet and can show pressure history.

 ## Settings
 * Interval: check interval of sensor data in minutes.
 0 to disable automatic check.